Texas Bonded Title

 File at Harris County Tax Office

-Bring VTR-130-SOF, the bond, rejection letter (if applicable), VIN inspection (out-of-state vehicles), driver's license, and $33 title fee plus sales tax to the tax office.
+Bring the Notice of Determination, the bond, your driver's license, and the $33 title fee plus sales tax to the tax office.
 Harris County residents file at any of the regional tax office locations.

 5. 05